 As for text-based ads, make sure you’re not copying and pasting copy from your website.
 Instead, return to your objective and make sure your copy is meeting that objective.
 As one example, if you’re trying to get leads, make sure your headline is punchy and noticeable.
 Include a call-to-action and make sure that the offer is compelling.
 Things like customer testimonials can also be effective, as they provide social proof and show that other customers have been satisfied with your business.

 Finally, spend time optimizing your conversions.
 Take advantage of Facebook’s embedded forms, rather than directing visitors to your website.
 Make sure to pre-qualify your leads by asking for specific information about the help they are seeking.
 Also, don’t be afraid of the math.
 It’s important to have a set budget, determine how much you are paying per lead, and alter your strategy as necessary.
-Doing this, you’ll get the most bang for your buck.
+By doing this, you’ll get the most bang for your buck.

 While Facebook has received plenty of controversy in recent years, it is still a fabulous place to grow your business.
 A diverse audience, plenty of ad formats, and cost-effective advertising options make it an outstanding option.
-Ultimately, by following Sam’s tips and insights, you are sure to see promising returns in your Facebook Ads strategy.